 The last thing modelers need to be aware of is that until 2016 no has ever produced a commercial model of the New Haven FL-9 in plastic.
 Modelers had few choices; Branford Hobbies makes a very nice resin model and it’s very possible to kitbash an FL-9.
 The most popular method is to start with two Atlas FP7’s, lengthen the shell and change the trucks to the correct types.
 Although Atlas no longer produces the FP-7 they are still frequently available on internet auction sites and some of the most important parts are still available from Atlas.

+EDER-5 2017 is a Rapido model.
 The FL-9 has been produced in brass several times.
-Pictured is an old Custom Brass model representing a unit from the first thirty.
-You can see from the photo that this model includes the walkway and grabs on the nose that were mandated by the FRA and installed about 1960-61, so I will have to remove these parts for use in 1959.
+The Custom Brass model represented a unit from the first thirty units but included the walkway and grabs on the nose that were mandated by the FRA and installed about 1960-61.
 Newer (and much more expensive) brass models have been produced by Overland.
-River Point Station announced plans to produce an FL-9 in plastic, but at long last Rapido has delivered.
+In 2017 Rapido produced the first highly accurate and well-detailed plastic model.
 I need a total of five FL-9’s on my roster, so I am completely overjoyed Rapido has produced these..
 I will not go the kitbash route.
-Watch for a photo update in this section soon...(hint)